 - Dr. Gordon Neufeld, theorist, developmental psychologist, man of great wisdom, and all my teachers at the Neufeld Institute

-- Abby Seixas, one of my first mentors, therapist, meditation teacher, and author of Finding the Deep River Within
+- Abby Seixas, my first mentor, a therapist, meditation teacher, and author of Finding the Deep River Within

 - Patty Wipfler, the founder of Hand in Hand Parenting and creator of Listening Partnerships

-I’ve also been moved and helped by my daily practice of Centering Prayer, Eugene Gendlin’s work with Focusing, Matt Licata‘s beautiful writing and compassion, Soul Collage and her founder Seena B. Frost, Richard Schwartz and Internal Family Systems, elder Malidoma Somé and his invitation into the ancestors, the gorgeous work of Sarah Peyton and her teachings on resonance, and all the researchers, scientists, and seekers who’ve helped us understand trauma, including Peter Levine, Gabor Maté, Stephen Porges, and Bessel van der Kolk.
+I've also been moved and helped by my Sufi teachers, especially Llewellyn Vaughan-Lee and Holly Glaser and Mark Silver of Heart of Business, the gorgeous work of Stephen Harrod Buhner, my daily practice of Centering Prayer, Eugene Gendlin's Focusing, Soul Collage, Internal Family Systems, elder Malidoma Somé and his invitation into the ancestors, and the researchers, scientists, and seekers who've helped us understand trauma, including Peter Levine, Gabor Maté, Stephen Porges, and Bessel van der Kolk.
+And I can't forget Montessori elder Maureen Bright, who first opened my eyes, and who was my children's beloved teacher, and mine.

 Bless them all.